Geography at Bolton

 Use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.

 Teaching and Learning:

 All children will study either History or Geography one session per week.
+They are taught in mixed aged classes Y1/2, Y3/4 and Y5/6 and over a two-year cycle.
 The knowledge, skills and understanding will be taught within Geography topics to ensure continuity and progression through the two key stages and to provide a sound structure on which to build as they continue to KS3.
-The children will generally work in small groups and the lesson content will be pitched to the children’s individual needs, interests and abilities.
+The children will generally work in their classes and the lesson content will be pitched to the children’s individual needs, interests and abilities.
 Where possible cross curricular links will be made and visits, visitors, drama & role play will enhance the meeting of objectives.
-All units will be planned and monitored by teaching staff; sometimes the lesson maybe taught and delivered by HLTAs.
+All units will be planned, taught and monitored by teaching staff.

 Resources are managed by the subject co-ordinator.
-All geography related resources and equipment for KS2 are stored in the topic boxes in the classroom or in the hall cupboard.
-In KS1 the resources are stored in cross curricular topic boxes in the KS1 classroom or in the hall cupboard.
-The large maps are stored in the map chest in the hall.
+All geography related resources and equipment for KS2 are stored mainly in class 2.
+In KS1 the resources are stored in cross curricular topic boxes in the KS1 outdoor storage or classroom cupboard.
 Some other specific equipment is stored in the science trolley.
-Sets of atlases are available in each classroom, with the main stock of advanced atlases being held in Class 4 but used throughout school.
+Sets of atlases are available.
 The children are encouraged to develop independence in use of atlases and equipment, particularly at KS2.